MetaMask/metamask-docs/snaps/reference/rpc-api.md

 Calling this method causes a confirmation to be displayed in the MetaMask UI.
 The contents of the confirmation depend on the parameters, see above for their meaning and format.
-The user can either approve or reject the confirmation, which will be indicated by the method's return value.
+The user can either approve or reject the confirmation, which is indicated by the method's return value.

 #### Example